Skip to content

 Note

 The Docker stack requires all images to be built correctly.
-In case of errors, please do not hesitate to create an issue on our GitHub site.
+In case of an irrecoverable error, please do not hesitate to create an issue on our GitHub site.

 Basic features of the prepared Docker stack